JoannaMacDev/JoannaMacDev.github.io/_posts/2017-05-18-Interactors-Part-1.md

 The subject var is implemented as an @IBOutlet, in case we should want to create an object for the subject in the storyboard but this is not strictly necessary if you intend always to set the subject in code.
 Its type is specified as NSObject because we intend to use KVC's value(forKey:) and setValue(: forKey:) methods to get and update the subject's property values.

-The didSet block of the subject var calls a didSet(subject:) method that, at this level, hooks up the subject's NotifyPropertyChanged event to the interactor's propertyChangeClosure.
+The didSet block of the subject var calls a didSet(subject:) method which, at this level of the hierarchy, hooks up the subject's NotifyPropertyChanged event to the interactor's propertyChangeClosure.
 Separating out this method from the closure will allow us to override it to add further behaviour in subclasses.

 The propertyName var is also marked as @IBInspectable to allow us to set it in the storyboard.

-We implement the propertyChangeClosure var as a lazy var whose closure responds to the event by calling the propertyDidChange method, which is empty at this level of the hierarchy, but will be overridden to react in a way appropriate to the type of model/view relationship a derived class is intended to handle.
+We implement the propertyChangeClosure property as a lazy var whose closure responds to the event by calling the propertyDidChange(::) method if the propertyName in the args parameter matches that in the interactor.
+This method is empty at this level of the hierarchy, but will be overridden to react in a way appropriate to the type of model/view relationship a derived class is intended to handle.

 ### Connecting to a View